-You can read more about Gil’s spectacular life in his biography and watch him talk about his artwork and life in several videos published here on the web.
+You can read more about Gil’s spectacular life in his biography and hear him share stories of his career and life in several videos published here on the web.
 There are also several newspaper articles about Gil’s life.

 We would also like to invite all of you fans to share your own copies of other paintings by Gil we may not have.
 See Fan Shares